Mario Ciceri: Life

 Mario Ciceri was born at Veduggio as the fourth of six children to the farmers Luigi Ciceri and Colomba Vimrcati; his uncle Francesco married Giuseppina Galbiati but upon her death the Ciceri household opened itself to him and his thirteen children (Galbiati had died in childbirth with her thirteenth and final child).
 The Ciceri household experienced economic hardship but he received his initial education from his mother who was a devout Catholic.

 From the age of eight, Ciceri expressed a strong desire to enter the priesthood and confided his inclination to the Veduggio parish priest, Carlo Maria Colombo.
 The latter took charge to inform his parents and his parents expressed their delight in their son's plans despite the economic conditions that would impede his education.
 However, his commitment as a student saw Ciceri achieve several scholarships and entrances to facilities that enabled for him to continue school and complete his theological and pastoral formation.

 In May 1908, he received his confirmation and made his First Communion later in May 1910.
 Upon the conclusion of his third grade, he continued his studies at the Gervasoni college in Valnegra in Bergamo.
 On 6 October 1912, he was vested in the clerical cassock and entered the diocesan seminary at San Pietro in Seveso.
 He became noted during his time there for his exceptional conduct as a serious, committed, available, and active student that left an impression on his companions and superiors.
-With the beginning of his second grade in high school, in October 1918, he relocated to support himself in his education to the Collegio Rotondi at the Gorla Minore and then continued with his theological education at the institute for seminarians in Porta Venezia in Milan and not far from the Duomo.
+With the beginning of his second grade in high school, in October 1918, he relocated to support himself in his education to the Collegio Rotondi in Gorla Minore and then continued with his theological education at the institute for seminarians in Porta Venezia in Milan and not far from the Duomo.